 - Removing perpetrators of family violence from their homes;

 - Requiring parties to pay spousal support to the other; and

 - Ensuring that risks to children in “spend time with” arrangements are sufficiently mitigated.

 For those of you acutely navigating this awful path, use every opportunity you can to stay visible and connected.
 Service providers of extra-curricular activities are quickly getting on board and running online classes.

 Most schools will, at least for the start of Term 2, be online.
 Tap into those “public domains”.
 If you are employed, ask your boss to quickly connect you by Zoom, Skype or other e-meeting platforms.

-For others – remember families and children not so lucky and take the time to reach out.
-It is not as intrusive nor as inconvenient as “popping in” and may make a profound different to others.
+For others – remember families and children are not so lucky and take the time to reach out.
+It is not as intrusive nor as inconvenient as “popping in” and may make a profound difference to others.